For the purpose of the guidance below, serious incidents are identified as 'notifiable incidents'.

 Response to critical notifiable incidents

-In most cases, if the critical notifiable incident short form is completed correctly, the Regulator will wait to review the full incident report before contacting the service provider.
+In most cases, if the critical notifiable incident short form is completed correctly and the reported response is deemed appropriate, the Regulator will wait to review the full incident report before contacting the service provider.
 The information provided in the short form helps to inform the Regulator’s decision.

 Updated